supertestnet/utxo-dealership/README.md

 - [x] allow custom destinations

-- [ ] ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, it doesn't ensure only coinbase utxos are sold)
+- [x] ensure that only "fresh sats" show up for sale

 - [ ] add a "certified pre-owned" section where bitcoiners can buy and sell coinjoined utxos